Existence of higher degree minimizers in the magnetic skyrmion problem: Introduction

 In its simplest form, the model describing the magnetization configurations $\m : \mathbb R^2 \to \mathbb S^2$ in ultrathin ferromagnetic layers with perpendicular magnetic anisotropy and the interfacial DMI starts with the energy functional in the form of the sum of the exchange (Dirichlet), DMI and the anisotropy energy terms:

-where for $m = (m_1, m_2, m_3)$ we use the convention $m = (m',m_3)$, with $m' = (m_1, m_2)$.
+where for $m = (m_1, m_2, m_3)$ we use the convention $m = (m',m_3)$, in which $m' = (m_1, m_2)$ is the in-plane component of the magnetization.
 Here $\kappa \in \mathbb R$ and $Q \geq 1$ are dimensionless material parameters (the DMI constant and the material's quality factor respectively, see \cite{rohart13,bms:prb20} for the explanation).
 The associated Euler-Lagrange equation can be easily shown to be (see Proposition \ref{p:reg})

 distributionally, where the pure gradient term is understood as $\nabla m_3 = (\partial_1 m_3, \partial_2 m_3, 0)$.
-As this equation is an $L^2_\mathrm{loc}(\mathbb R^2)$ perturbation of the harmonic map equation from $\R^2$ to $\mathbb S^2$, its solutions are known to be smooth \cite[Chapter 4]{moser}.
+As this equation is an $L^2_\mathrm{loc}(\mathbb R^2)$ perturbation of the harmonic map equation from $\R^2$ to $\mathbb S^2$, its energy minimizing solutions are known to be smooth \cite[Chapter 4]{moser}.
 We remark that in the simplest case of the parameters $Q = 1$ and $\kappa = 0$ equation \eqref{eq:EL} is just the harmonic map equation, whose solutions with bounded energy on the whole of $\R^2$ had been completely characterized \cite{lemaire78,wood74,eells78}.
 They are minimizers of the energy in their respective homotopy classes determined by the topological degree \cite{brezis83a,brezis95}

 which were first constructed in \cite{belavin75}.
 However, these solutions do not qualify as topological solitons due to the conformal invariance of the Dirichlet energy in $\R^2$ and hence the absence of a common characteristic length scale.
 We also note that for $\kappa = 0$ and $Q > 1$ equation \eqref{eq:EL} has no non-trivial solutions by the Derrick-Pohozaev argument \cite{derrick64}, while for $Q \geq 1$ and $\kappa \not= 0$ sufficiently large \eqref{eq:EL} exhibits solutions in the form of spin spirals whose energy diverges to $-\infty$ \cite{rohart13,ms:prsa17}.
 In contrast, for $Q > 1$ and $\kappa \not= 0$ sufficiently small there is always a solution with degree $d = 1$ that converges to $\m = -e_3$ at infinity and for whose existence the DMI term is indispensable \cite{bms:prb20,bms:arma21,gustafson21}.
 We remark, however, that at the same time the interplay between the DMI energy and the topological degree $d \not=1$ appears to be far from straightforward for this type of profiles.